lilapila/Portfolio/README.md

 * Mums and their superpowers – how motherhood develops competencies that we can use after returning to work
 * Debate: An employee in high demand.
 What competencies count in the market today?
 * PwC - Microsoft Dynamics -Multi-industry technology.
 On the role of the business consultant.
-* Orange - „Przełącz się na przyszłość” – Jak dzisiejsza rzeczywistość kształtuje przyszłość zawodów IT.
-* DEBATA 4 - I did IT!
+* Debate: I did IT!
 Success in IT is my achieved goal!
 * Orange - Reskilling, a repeatable chance for success.
 * Eklektika - Prompt Engineering in education - how to use Chat GPT tools effectively for self-learning in the context of foreign languages.